rvarun11/lox/README.md

 # lox-lang

-Built a dynamically typed, high level language similar to JavaScript called Lox using RD Parser & AST Interpreter.
+Built a dynamically typed, high level interpreted language with syntax similar to JavaScript called Lox (from the book Crafting Interpreters).

 [Examples in Lox](https://replit.com/@rvarun11/lox?v=1)